hienhayho/text-detection/README.md

     |    ├── 101.txt
     |    ├── ...

-- Please aware that `images/`contains all images for train and validation, and the `ann_train/` contains annotations for trainning image, `ann_val/` contains annotations for validation image.
+- Please aware that `images/`contains all images for train and validation, and the `ann_train/` contains annotations for trainning images, `ann_val/` contains annotations for validation images.

 - The format of `.txt` file in `ann_train/` or `ann_val/` is below, while 8 first numbers refer to 4 points of a bounding box clockwisely from top left.
 Following that is the class name of that bounding box and the difficulty (you can set it to 0).